ialnazer/Softia_REST_Test/README.md

   `node server.js`

-Now the server is listening on Port 8000
+Now the server is listening on Port 8000, it will be accessed by the frontend app

 **3- Run the frontend Web Application:**

 - Type the following instructions in another bash:

-  `cd YourPC/PathToTheClonedProject/Code/Softia_REST_Frontend/formation-plus`
+  `cd PathToTheClonedProject/Code/Softia_REST_Frontend/formation-plus`

   `npm install`